tifabi/100DaysOfMLCode/README.md

 * Efficient Use of Data Structures
 * Write computationally expensive parts in C++
 * Make good use of memory & caching
+* Multireading / multiprocessing in Python, Celery for parallel processing
+* Kernal PCA
+* Differences (pro/cons) between Stemming and Lemmatizing methods
+* PCA to display failure risk
+  - Lots / batches that take too long
+  - Determine coorinary value
+  - adjust threshold & critical thresholds
+* Producing Production Quality code
+* How tokenized data is used for ML algorithms
+* Use of predeveloped vocabularies like i2b2